International Bible Training Institute: History

 The college was started the college in 1947 by evangelist Fred H. Squire in the aftermath of the Second World War.
 Squire believed people's biggest need was faith in Jesus Christ.
-Following the first World Pentecostal Conference organised by the Pentecostal World Fellowship in 1947 in Zurich, Squire began the project.
+Following the first World Pentecostal Conference organised by the Pentecostal World Fellowship in 1947 in Zürich, Squire began the project.
 In the same year, the first students from England, Italy, Holland, Indonesia and Switzerland were taken in free of charge for two years.

 As the number of students increased annually, in 1947 it moved from Leamington Spa to Hook Place in Burgess Hill where it is still based today.
 The IBTI became increasingly involved with relief work, in Europe especially during the postwar reconstruction and the Cold War, but later expanding its mission work to countries in Africa and other parts of the world.

 Every summer from 1952 to 1999, the IBTI ran a ten-day camp convention to raise awareness for missions and funds for the college, and ministering to hundreds of people who came to IBTI for the occasion.

 In 1974, the Field Office of the European Evangelistic Society was located at the IBTI, which later became the Administrative Offices of the AOG Action Europe branch of Missions.
 Eventually, the whole department of AOG Overseas Missions was based at IBTI, with John P. Wildrianne fulfilling the role as AOG Mission Director for many years.
 Today the IBTI still cooperates with AOG GB (page/website) as well as other denominations and churches.

 During 1976, the IBTI's leaders (John P. Wildrianne and Jean-Jacques Zbinden) established the “Burgess Hill Pentecostal Church” which moved to a different venue in the town centre of Burgess Hill once it grew beyond the capacity of the IBTI chapel.
 It later became Mid-Sussex Christian Centre and is now called “Centre Church”.

 The college is midway through building a new facility which will include new accommodation for students, and provide a hub for networking between students, staff and the community, a larger chapel, and an IT and media room.